 1. Who should attend this course?

-This course is for anyone who wants to improve their ability to communicate, tell stories and solve design-related problems by using sketching and visual thinking.
+This course is for anyone who wants to improve their ability to communicate, tell stories and solve design-related problems by using sketching and other visual thinking techniques.
 Drawing skills are not a prerequisite; you’ll learn to sketch ideas in their basic form, which is all that’s needed for visual thinking.

-The human brain is a visual processing machine.
-Today, the visual medium has become more important than ever, including its use during the design process.
-Designers who can translate ideas and tell stories via sketching make better communicators and collaborators.
+Visual thinking is the practice of purposefully applying visual language to your work.
+Today, the visual medium is more important than ever, including its role in project work.
+Individuals who can translate ideas and tell stories through visuals make better communicators and collaborators.

 3. What will I get from this course?

-This course is designed for practical outcomes.
-Over three weeks, you’ll receive a mix of videos and exercises; you can complete them with us via regular 20‑minute sessions, or learn at your own pace.
+This course is designed to help you become a skilled visual thinker.
+Over three weeks, you’ll receive a mix of videos and exercises.
+You can complete them with us via regular 20‑minute sessions, or learn at your own pace.
 You’ll also get to submit a capstone project and receive feedback from your peers.

 Upon completing the course, you’ll receive a certificate recognising your achievement.
 You’ll also get ongoing access to our Slack community.